 Below, you will find more details on checking for the above issues and troubleshooting them.

-Important: in order to allow root cause analysis of each OA Control Panel outage, collect debug detail to be passed to the Odin Technical Support team.
+Important: in order to allow root cause analysis of each OA Control Panel outage, collect debug details to be passed to the Odin Technical Support team.
 Use the following script:

-Launch it on OA Management Node, when CP is inaccessible.
-The script will produce a .tar.bz2 archive.
-Note: the OA core server should have
+Launch it on both OA Management Node and UI node, when CP is inaccessible.
+The script will produce a .tar.bz2 archive inside

 gdb package installed preliminarily.